 To add a file

 - Turn Editing on.

 - Drag the file you want to upload, by left clicking on the file on your computer and holding the mouse button down, whilst dragging the file icon to your Moodle course window.
 Wait until you see the Add file(s) here text on your Moodle page, then release the mouse button.
-Tip: You may select more than one file to drag at a time.
-You cannot drag folders.

 - Once you have released you mouse button a window will appear asking for the destination of the file.
 You can place the file directly into Moodle or contribute the file to Equella.
 For most Learning and Teaching content you will want to contribute to Equella.
 More information on contributing to Equella can be found here.